peteroupc/encoding/api/com.upokecenter.util.DataIO.md

 ### ToWriter
     public static IWriter ToWriter​(java.io.OutputStream output) Wraps an output stream into a writer object.
-If an IOException is thrown by the input stream, the writer object throws InvalidOperationException instead. <p>In the .NET implementation, this method is implemented as an extension method to any object implementing InputStream and can be called as follows: <code>output.ToWriter()</code> .
-If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method. </p>
+If an IOException is thrown by the input stream, the writer object throws IllegalStateException instead. <p>In the.NET implementation, this method is implemented as an extension method to any object implementing InputStream and can be called as follows: <code>output.ToWriter()</code>.
+If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method.</p>

 **Parameters:**